 When it comes to online privacy, the less visible you are the better.
 Services like virtual private networks encrypt your internet activity to make it unreadable to prying eyes, then strip it of local IP addresses for added anonymity.
 The end result is a packet of information that only you and your VPN can decipher, leaving hackers and invasive ISPs completely in the dark.

 There’s a catch to the whole VPN setup, however: you have to trust them with your data.
 It’s a huge pill to swallow, especially since VPN users tend to be more privacy conscious than your average internet citizen.
 Most paid VPN services go to great lengths to prove their reliability, including disclosing all logging policies right up front and openly stating what data they do collect, if any.
 Free VPNs aren’t a real option for anyone serious about data privacy and personal online security.
 We’ll discuss the details of both options of VPNS.

-Because logs are one of the most fundamental aspects of online privacy, you’ll want to make sure your VPN has a strict zero-logging policy across the board.
-Read on for more info about logs, how they work, and learn about some no-log VPNs you can trust with your data.
+Because logs are one of the most fundamental aspects of online privacy, you’ll want to make sure your VPN has a strict zero-logging (no-logs) policy across the board.
+Read on for more info about logs, how they work, and learn about some no log VPNs you can trust with your data and personal information.

 There’s nothing wrong with logs themselves.
-They help collect data and can be used by VPN services to improve their network and run things more efficiently.
+They help collect data and this information can be used by VPN services to improve their network and run things more efficiently.
 Problems arise when those logs are kept long term on the VPN companies servers, opening up a world of possibilities for data theft, seizure, or even buying and selling user information (free VPNs like Hola are especially guilty of abusing their users).

 The dangers in VPN logging all come down to one thing: accountability.
 Let’s say you log into your VPN and browse a couple of websites.
 No big deal, right?
 Later, it turns out that website was illegal in your country and everyone who visited it will be subject to fines.
 If you didn’t use a VPN, all the government has to do is contact your internet service provider, look at their DNS request and traffic logs to see which IP addresses visited that site, compare those addresses to account holders, then come knocking on your door.

 Even though VPNs encrypt traffic and make everything unreadable, if they keep detailed logs it’s still possible to trace activity back to a single IP address, then figure out which individual person accessed the content in question.
 The nature and structure of a VPN’s business makes it more difficult than an ISP, even with logs in place, but the more data that’s stored the easier it is for third parties to track your activity.
 If there aren’t any logs, it’s extremely difficult (if not impossible) to locate evidence and track a single user down, this provides the end-user with much higher levels of personal privacy and security when it comes to their personal information and data.

 Hundreds of VPN services flood the marketplace, each promising incredible privacy, strong encryption, fast speeds, and the best custom software.
 Choosing the right one is largely a matter of personal preference, but there are some features that can make some stand out more than others.
 We used the criteria below to find the best no-log VPNs to keep you safe online.